 As a first-time visitor, 5 days in New York fit perfectly.
-There is time to get to know the city, see the greatest marks and get a good overview.
+It’s enough time to get to know the city, see the biggest landmarks and get a good overview.

-If you walk around the city, there are many steps you take every day.
-After 5 days my legs began to need a break (I walked about 23,000 steps each day) – and not least my credit card needed a break – the city was surprisingly expensive.
+If you walk around the city, it’s many steps to take each day.
+After 5 days, my legs started to need a break (I walked about 23,000 steps each day).
+My wallet also needed a break – the city is surprisingly expensive.

-It’s very easy to find around NYC as all streets are listed with “street” numbers one way and “Avenue” numbers the other way.
-Between the roads there is 60 meters – so you never walk more than 60 meters wrong.
+NYC is easy to navigate around in.
+All streets are listed with “street” numbers one way and “Avenue” numbers the other way.
+Between the roads there are 60 meters – so you can only walk 60 meters wrong.

-- It is not necessary to pre-book the shuttle bus from the airport – you can easily book the tour on arrival.
-However, it gave me some confidence from home to know that the part was done.
+- It’s not a necessity to pre-purchase the shuttle bus (affiliate link) – you can easily book the trip on arrival.
+However, it’s reassuring to know from home that the transfer is in place (for me anyway).

 Next after the train, a shared shuttle bus is the cheapest transfer.

-- I didn’t use the Subway, but according to some friends I met in NYC, it is very easy and cheap to use – buy 5 days metrocard instead of single trips.
+- I didn’t get to use the Subway, but according to friends, it’s easy and cheap to use – buy 5 day tickets instead of single trips – it’s much cheaper.